- Intro:Growing Leaders Through Online Coaching with Optify

 Identify the right individuals to be coached.

 Sponsors often wonder which types of leaders make the most of a coaching opportunity.
 We’re coaches, so our quick answer is, ‘all of them.’
 Leadership is developed through self-awareness, intention, and practice, which is accessible to all of us.
-And, in the course of coaching scores of leaders over the years, we’ve confirmed that every individual has the capacity to grow.
+And, in the course of coaching scores of leaders over the years, we’ve confirmed that every individual has the capacity to grow – and should be afforded the opportunity to do so.

 Universal potential aside, consider these guidelines.

 Identify the pool of leaders who are linked to the identified strategic purpose and desired outcomes for the program.
+We urge organizations to use an inclusive lens during this inquiry and be aware of the potential for bias in any selection process.
 Perhaps a unit must elevate its leadership capacity to take on a new line of business.
-Or you’ve decided to develop talent across a particular level, for instance, first-time people managers, prospective partners, or all rising VPs.
+Or you’ve decided to develop all talent across a particular level, for instance, first-time people managers, prospective partners, or all rising VPs.
 Has a team taken on a stretch assignment that makes coaching for the entire group the right move to propel the initiative?
 Are all leaders being tapped to develop an agile mindset?
+How will you embrace and convey a spirit of equity and inclusion with your effort?

 Now determine how the program will be rolled out to this group.
 Will it start with a pilot, be offered in stages, or gather all leaders together in one cohort?
 Will participation be opt-in or mandatory?
 Note that each of these decisions informs the communication strategy, which we will address in the next article, Plan a Seamless Coaching Program Launch.